 The Quantitative Reasoning section measures your ability to:

-- interpret and analyze quantitative information
+- understand, interpret and analyze quantitative information

 - solve problems using mathematical models